 Dependence: At this point, your use of the substance has made changes to your brain chemistry.
 You cannot feel normal without your drug of choice.
 Even though you may experience negative physical, mental and legal consequences, you still abuse drugs or alcohol.

 Addiction: It can be difficult to mark the transition from dependence to addiction and other stages of drug addiction.
 However, someone who suffers from addiction is much more compulsive about using drugs or alcohol.
+They continue to suffer symptoms of withdrawal.
 Obtaining the substance is their primary concern.

 The Stages of Addiction Recovery